mcox3406/codex-research-test/scripts/phase1/README.md

 - Install dependencies via `conda env create -f environment.yml` before running.
 - For HPC clusters, wrap the MD script in an sbatch file; the script is thread-safe and can be parallelised across replicas.
+- The validation script requires the same topology (PDB) used for data generation so it can compute φ/ψ dihedrals prior to persistence analysis.
 - Validate a small subset first using `--max-samples 500` when running the validation script.